Real Name | Franchesca Ramsey |

 - Is Franchesca Ramsey single or married?
 Franchesca Ramsey is Single!

-- Where did Franchesca Ramsey go to school?
-Franchesca Ramsey is a graduate of Miami International University of Art & Design
+- Which school did Franchesca Ramsey go to?
+Franchesca Ramsey attended Miami International University of Art & Design

 FAQ